clue/reactphp-csv/README.md

 and has been used in a large number of systems for decades.
-In particular, CSV is often used for historical reasons and despite its shortcomings, it is still a very common export format for a large number of tools to interface with spreadsheet processors (such as Exel, Calc etc.).
+In particular, CSV is often used for historical reasons and despite its shortcomings, it is still a very common export format for a large number of tools to interface with spreadsheet processors (such as Excel, Calc etc.).
 This library provides a simple streaming API to process very large CSV files with thousands or even millions of rows efficiently without having to load the whole file into memory at once.